 2. Select MAC-based access control (no encryption) for Security.

 3. For Splash page choose None (direct access).
 Click-through can be selected if desired.

-Select Cisco Identity Services Engine (ISE) Authentication if your setup uses the AVP Service Type - Call Check, otherwise the APs won't include it in their access-request packets.
+Select Cisco Identity Services Engine (ISE) Authentication if your setup uses the AVP Service Type - Call Check, otherwise the access points won't include it in their access-request packets.

 4. For RADIUS servers, click Add server.
-Enter the RADIUS server IP address, listening port, and RADIUS shared secret to be used by your APs which are configured RADIUS clients on the server.
+Enter the RADIUS server IP address, listening port, and RADIUS shared secret to be used by your access points which are configured RADIUS clients on the server.

 5. For Client IP and VLAN, choose External DHCP server assigned in a VLAN environment.
 Meraki AP assigned (NAT mode) could be used without VLANs if desired.